 - b.
-Access design and construction: Access design, construction, and maintenance will comply with the Forest Resources and Practices regulations (11 AAC 95.285-.355). - Planned access is along the Cummings Road, connecting to the Alaska Highway at MP 1392.3.
-From Cummings Road Mile 15.2, access is via an existing all-season secondary forest road for 2.2 miles.
-Access spurs from this road may extended into each sale unit.
+Access design and construction: Access design, construction, and maintenance will comply with the Forest Resources and Practices regulations (11 AAC 95.285-.355). - Planned access is along the Cache Creek Forest Road, connecting to Murphy Dome Road.
+Existing access spurs from this road may be re-conditioned and extended into each sale.
 The existing road will be maintained to the all-season road standards set out in the AFRPA and the DOF Road Standards.
 No stream crossings will be required, as there are existing bridges in good condition at Cache Creek and Fortune Creek - Between individual sale harvests any spurs will be inactive and maintained in accordance with 11 AAC 95.315 (f). - Generally DOF applies for public easement right of ways for its long-term routes, but none of these sales requires new access. - c.
 Appraisal method: Commercial sales will be based on transactional evidence and market demand and DOF will apply a value for those products.
 DOF will appraise the timber value in compliance with 11 AAC 71.092.